milanglacier/dotemacs/README.md

 ## Feature rich

-A blazing fast startup speed doesn\'t mean it is a lite and minimal configuration.
-Instead, it is \"heavy\" and feature rich, including:
+A blazing fast startup speed doesn't mean it is a lite and minimal configuration.
+Instead, it is "heavy" and feature rich, including:

 - A modern minibuffer completion experience powered by `vertico+consult+orderless+embark+marginalia` family bucket.

 - Modal editing ecosystem everywhere, powered by `evil` and many other extensions.

 - A keybinding scheme centered around leader and localleader keys, powered by `general` and `which-key`.

 - In-buffer autocompletion frontend based on `company`

 - Code completion and navigation based on `eglot` (LSP) and `citre` (Ctags).

 - Integration with `eglot` and `org-babel` or `markdown-mode` that takes literate programming to the next level.

 ## Be wild